prowler-cloud/prowler/docs/tutorials/aws/boto3-configuration.md

 # Boto3 Retrier Configuration

 Prowler's AWS Provider uses the Boto3 [Standard](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/retries.html) retry mode to assist in retrying client calls to AWS services when these kinds of errors or exceptions are experienced.
 This mode includes the following behaviours:
 - A default value of 3 for maximum retry attempts.
-This can be override with the `--aws-retries-max-attempts` argument.
+This can be overwritten with the `--aws-retries-max-attempts 5` argument.
 - Retry attempts for an expanded list of errors/exceptions:
     ```
     # Transient errors/exceptions